|Class Meets: MWF 9:30 Studio D classroom, inside library||Lab Meets: Thursdays (8:15 am or 1:40

 Previous Exams for Dr. Campbell's Bio113:

-You may find it useful to see some old exams (called spots) written by Dr. Campbell for Bio113.
-For the last three years, I have used the same book and testing format, so thoese 113 exams will be useful.
+You may find it useful to see some old exams (oftne called spots at Davidson) written by Dr. Campbell for Bio113.
+For the last four years, I have used the same book and testing format, so past 113 exams might be useful.
 Because some members of Patterson Court organizations have access to these in paper form, I provide them to everyone to ensure equal access.

 All of your tests are closed book, closed notes, closed friend exams.
 You do not have a time limit for these tests other than the two days, and you can take them any place you want.
 This form of testing is only possible because of the Honor Code.
-If you violate my trust in you and the Honor Code, we will have to take the tests during the 50 minutes of class.
-You are required to not cheat on these tests, and to report to me or the Dean of Students any violations you observe or hear about second hand.
+If you violate my trust in you and the Honor Code, everyone will have to take the tests during the 50 minutes of class.
+You are required to not cheat on these tests, and to report to me or the Dean of Students any violations you observe, or hear about second hand.
 This means that even your lab partners or best friends must be reported if you know they are cheating.
 The entire system will break down when individuals make exceptions to the rule in order to spare their friends.
+I was a student at Davidson, so I know how important the Honor Code is.

 The written lab reports are to be done by everyone in the group.
 It is considered an Honor Code violation if someone takes credit for work he or she does not deserve.
 I do not expect every person to contribute precisely equally to these reports, but I do expect every person to contribute substantially.
 Just showing up for the meeting and bringing the food does not constitute a contribution to the report.
 Therefore, when you pledge your lab reports, you are pledging that everyone has contributed substantially to the lab report.
 You should consult the Biology Department's plagiarism web site for additional help.